 You want to make it to the C-suite?
-To be the big man on your corporate campus.
-To be CEO.
-If there was an easy way to do it, we’d all be CEOs.
+If there were an easy way to do it, we’d all be CEOs.
 But, as we’re all aware, it’s not easy.
 If you do manage to climb to the top of the corporate ladder, though, you’re probably set to earn a ton of money.
 Executives these days are earning ungodly amounts, but they’re also dealing with incredible levels of stress and responsibility.
 For those reasons, only a select few make it to the top.

 Suppose you choose the executive’s path — what can you do to increase your odds of assuming the throne?
 LinkedIn Economist Guy Berger, along with colleagues Link Gan and Alan Fritzler, dug through mountains of data to find out.
 Using thousands of LinkedIn profiles, on which executives have mapped their path to the top, Berger and his team were able to come away with some interesting conclusions.